The Blanco Law Firm, LLC

 Pablo N. Blanco

 Pablo N. Blanco was born in Buenos Aires, Argentina in 1965.
-He is head of a general practice law firm in Montclair, NJ, concentrating his practice in family law, workers compensation, social security disability, civil appeals and trials.
-Mr. Blanco is also Adjunct Professor at Rutgers Law School in the Legal Analysis Writing and Research Skills program, and was formerly, for eleven years, Adjunct Professor at Seton Hall Law School in the Legal Research and Writing Program.
+He is head of a general practice law firm in Montclair, New Jersey, concentrating his practice in family law, workers compensation, social security disability, and civil appeals.
+Mr. Blanco is currently Adjunct Professor of Legal Practice at Seton Hall Law School, teaching the required legal writing course to first year law students; he was previously, for six years, Adjunct Professor at Rutgers Law School in the Legal Analysis Writing and Research Skills program, and for eleven years, Adjunct Professor at Seton Hall Law School in the Legal Research and Writing Program.
+He is also a contributing author to Lexis/Nexis Practice Guide, New Jersey Workers Compensation.
 He is a member of the New Jersey State Bar Association, the Essex County Bar Association, the Passaic County Bar Association and the New Jersey Hispanic Bar Association.
 He is fluent in Spanish.

 RUTGERS LAW SCHOOL, Newark, New Jersey, JD May 1993